Spider19996/ha-tally-list-lovelace/README.md

 ## UI configuration

 The card can now be configured directly in the Lovelace UI.
-It offers a single option:
+It offers the following options:

 * **Sperrzeit (ms)** – How long the buttons stay disabled after pressing **+1** or **-1**.
 The default is `1000` milliseconds.
+* **Maximale Breite** – Optional CSS width limit for the card.
+Useful when using panel views to prevent the layout from stretching too wide.